Topological analysis and experimental control of transformations of domain walls in magnetic cylindrical nanowires: Introduction

 \section{Introduction}

 Topology has been for long a helpful approach to categorize nematic, magnetic and other physical textures \cite{bib-MER1979}.
 In magnetic thin films and nanostructures, this classification includes domain walls~(DWs), vortices/antivortices, and skyrmions/antiskyrmions.
-The emerging field of 3D nanomagnetism introduces additional magnetization textures, including Bloch points, vortex loops, hopfions, and bobbers, among others \cite{bib-STR2021}.
-Topological invariants allow categorization of vector fields corresponding to each magnetic texture from the viewpoint of the possibility of continuous deformation.
-In 3D nanomagnetic finite size systems, in contrast to flat films, calculation of topological invariants involves distinct mathematical formalisms for the volume and for the surface, making analysis of a system as a whole difficult.
-This raises the question of how topological invariants of two sub-spaces are connected and whether it may be quantified for any type of transformations of the magnetization texture.
+The emerging field of 3D nanomagnetism allows the existence of additional magnetization textures, including Bloch points, vortex loops, hopfions, and bobbers, among others \cite{bib-STR2021}.
+Topological invariants allow the categorization of vector fields corresponding to each magnetic texture from the viewpoint of the possibility of continuous deformation.
+In 3D nanomagnetic finite-size systems, in contrast to flat thin films, the calculation of topological invariants involves distinct mathematical formalisms for the volume and for the surface, making analysis of a system as a whole more complex.
+In particular, this raises the question how topological invariants of two sub-spaces are connected together, and whether they allow to follow any type of transformations of the magnetization texture.